Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Pooling/PoolManager.md

 [IPoolManager](/Catel.Core\Catel\Pooling\IPoolManager.md)

-Pool manager allowing objects to be pooled.

-    The implementation removes objects from the internal stack and releases them.
+Pool manager allowing objects to be pooled.The implementation removes objects from the internal stack and releases them.
 If no instance is available, a new one will be created that should be returned to the pool once disposed.

 #### Type Parameters